 After breakfast at one of the beachfront restaurants, head over to the harbour to get a ticket to the beautiful, chilled out island of Koh Rong.
 The dazzling blue colour of the water is pretty spectacular against the white sand beaches – it’s a photographers paradise!
-Make sure to enjoy the peace and tranquility and, when the sun starts to set, find a little bar on the beach for a sun downer and dinner.
+Make sure to enjoy the peace and tranquillity and, when the sun starts to set, find a little bar on the beach for a sundowner and dinner.

 Day 5: Koh Rong Samloem, return to Sihanoukville